Linho1219/OutlookCalendarScroll/README.md

 The source code does not contain the built userscript file (*.user.js).

-Please visit the [Releases page](https://github.com/Linho1219/OutlookCalendarScroll/releases/latest) on GitHub, download `outlook-calendar-scroll.user.js` and put it in a userscript manager (Tampermonkey, Violentmonkey, etc.).
+Please visit the [Releases page](https://github.com/Linho1219/OutlookCalendarScroll/releases/latest), download `outlook-calendar-scroll.user.js` and put it in a userscript manager (Tampermonkey, Violentmonkey, etc.).
 Enjoy.

 ## Development